COVID-19 Considerations for

-Because of the pandemic, throughout 2020 Helms Medical Institute and its sister organization Acus Foundation have had experience with remote teaching, including Zoom meetings to conclude the final units of two courses interrupted by COVID, launching a one-day fully remote auricular acupuncture training, and coordinating a clinically intensive military program via Zoom.
+Because of the pandemic, throughout 2020 and 2021, Helms Medical Institute and its sister organization Acus Foundation have had experience with remote teaching, including Zoom meetings to conclude the final units of two courses interrupted by COVID, launching a one-day fully remote auricular acupuncture training, coordinating a clinically intensive military program via Zoom, and running a fully remote Medical Acupuncture for Physicians course.
 Below are a few comments from recent distance learning participants:

 - “At the last two in-person sessions, I struggled a bit with everything.
 So being able to pause and take my time to write my notes down, instead of feeling overwhelmed, was good.”

 - “The Zoom meetings and watching videos went a lot better than I thought it would.”